RARLRoboticResearchLab/RARLRoboticResearchLab.github.io/content/authors/peng_haowei_2024/_index.md

   - English (Intermediate)
 ---

-Peng Haowei earned his B.S. degree in 2024 from Jiangxi University of Science and Technology and is currently pursuing an M.S. degree in the same institution.
+Peng Haowei earned his B.S. degree in 2024 from Jiangxi University of Science and Technology.
 His research interests include robotics, artificial intelligence, and embedded systems.
 Peng is focused on contributing to the development of intelligent systems and innovative technologies in automation.